Reading Time: 5 minutes

 Besides the obvious monetary benefit of replacement value protection, there is another good upside: peace of mind.
 Purchasing the replacement value protection takes all the guessing work out of who is responsible in the event of damages occurring, and puts the responsibility directly onto the moving company.

-Keep in mind, moving companies don’t offer protection on dangerous goods, or extremely high value items.
+Keep in mind, moving companies don’t offer protection for dangerous goods, or extremely high-value items.